 Student Services can provide access to safe accommodation in a crisis.
 Contact:

-- Student Services directly during weekdays on 01334 462020 and ask to speak to a life and wellbeing advisor.
+- Student Services directly during weekdays on 01334 462020 and ask to speak to a Wellbeing Advisor.

 - The out of hours security service in evenings and at weekends can connect you with a Student Services representative.
 Contact 01334 476161.

-If you are a student in a hall of residence you can contact the resident warden.
+If you are a student in a hall of residence you can contact your warden.

 If sexual misconduct is reported, the University may issue a “no contact” order to the alleged perpetrator, demanding that communication towards you ceases, and further protective considerations, e.g. arranging alternative accommodation, can be offered where necessary.

-We would ask you not to engage with the perpetrator of the sexual misconduct in any way or inflame the situation by spreading accusatory messages against them through third parties or by social networking.
+We would ask you not to engage with the perpetrator of the sexual misconduct in any way.
 If you are being contacted or harassed by phone or email, contact Student Services.
 Keep a record of any abusive messages you do receive, so they can be passed on to the Police or University authorities if you have chosen to involve them.